CCI-MOC/xdmod-cntr/XdmodAID.md

 ## Some specific events that needed to be translated from current to past

-Becase xdmod suppored an older version of OpenStack, the many of the events have changed.
+Because xdmod suppored an older version of OpenStack, many of the events have changed.

 For example, "compute.instance.create" gets converted to either a "compute.instance.error" or to 2 events - "compute.instance.start",
 "compute.instance.end"

 The code has more instances of this.
-This was particularly annoying
+It isn't clear to me if this is due to ceilometer collecting events from RabbitMQ or if it is collecting events from Nova.
+Ultimately, xdmod should be changed to hanle the event types that currently supported versions of OpenStack use.

 ## envents handeled